-Royal Society of Tasmania, October 11, 1870.-His Excellency, C. Du Cane, Esq., President, in the chair.
-The Secretary read some "Notes on an experiment with the fumes of sulphur, and of other methods for the destruction of rabbits in their burrows," by W. Archer, Esq., F.L.S.
-The fumes were forced into a burrow by means of bellows, attached to a receptacle in which the sulphur was burned; and that this was effectually done was proved by the escape of sulphurous vapour from When the burrow was afterwards opened, howthe bolt-holes. ever, no trace of the fumes was left, nor were the animals deever, no trace of the fumes was left, nor were the animals destroyed.
+Royal Society of Tasmania, October 11, 1870.-His Ex-cellency, C. Du Cane, Esq., President, in the chair.
+The Sec-retary read some "Notes on an experiment with the fumes of sulphur, and of other methods for the destruction of rabbits in their burrows," by W. Archer, Esq., F.L.S.
+The fumes were forced into a burrow by means of bellows, attached to a receptacle in which the sulphur was burned ; and that this was effectually done was proved by the escape of sulphurous vapour from When the burrow was afterwards opened, howthe bolt-holes. ever, no trace of the fumes was left, nor were the animals destroyed.
 The experiment was recorded as a "guide or warning to others who may be induced to try further experiments with the fumes of sulphur, or with any other vapour."
-(Carbonic acid gas would not become condensed, and it would be fatal to animal life, but its use would probably be much too expensive).
-Mr. Abbott read a paper "On the Sun and its Office in the Universe".
-Some discussion of a conventional absorption because verse."
+(Carbonic acid as would not become condensed, and it would be fatal to animal gas would not become contensed, and it is one expensive).
+Mr. life, but its use would probably be much too expensive).
+Mr. Abbott read a paper "On the Sun and its Office in the Universe."
 Some discussion of a conversational character having taken place, Mr. M. Allport begged to call the attention of the meeting to the fish presented by Mr. Wise (presentation No. 8), on account of its high scientific importance, as furnishing a complete answer to the theory raised by Dr. Günther in reference to the salmon first sent to England.
-The Doctor then assumed that the fish sent was hatched from one of the eggs imported to England in 1866.
-This assumption was met by the statement that the fry unnaturally detained in fresh water had reached a higher state of development than the smolt sent to England, and as the fish now presented was but just assuming the smolt stage, all the fish now presented was but just assuming the smolt stage, all the arguments used in reference to the smolts first caught apply with tenfold force to this specimen.
-It was, moreover, fortunate that they had in the Museum one of the fry hatched from the English eggs received per Lincolnshire in 1866, and which died in the spring of 1867.
-Upon comparing this with the fish now caught, it would be found that they accorded with one another so closely, as to leave little doubt of their identity in species.
-No report had yet been received from England as to the smolt last sent though they had heard of its safe arrival the smolt last sent, though they had heard of its safe arrival.

-Mr. Allport further observed that Mr. Youl, in writing to Sir Robert Officer, had expressed a wish that the Salmon Commisstoners should make it publicly known that after careful examina-sion he entirely concurred with Dr. Günther in the opinion that the specimen first sent to England was a Salmon trout (Salmo trutta.)
+The Doctor then assumed that the fish sent was hatched from one of the eggs imported to Eng-land in 1866.
+This assumption was met by the statement that the fry unnaturally detained in fresh water had reached a higher state of development than the smolt sent to England, and as the fish now presented was but just assuming the smolt stage, all the arguments used in reference to the smolts first caught apply with tenfold force to this specimen.
+It was, moreover, fortu-nate that they had in the Museum one of the fry hatched from the English eggs received per Lincolnshire in 1866, and which died in the spring of 1867.
+Upon comparing this with the for died in the spring of 1867.
+Upon comparing this with the fish now caught, it would be found that they accorded with one another so closely, as to leave little doubt of their identity in provide No report had yet been received from England as to species. the smolt last sent, though they had heard of its safe arrival.
+Mr. Allport further observed that Mr. Youl, in writing to Sir Robert Officer, had expressed a wish that the Salmon Commistioners should make it publicly known that after careful examinasion he entirely concurred with Dr. Günther in the opinion that the specimen first sent to England was a Salmon trout (Salmo trutta.)